olidarley/olidarley.github.io/README.md

-**Data Visualisation** | **Visual Communication** | **Generative Art** Drawings, sketches, thoughts and analysis
+**Data Visualisation** | **Visual Communication** | **Generative Art**

 I'm Oli.
 I'm an R programmer, designer and musician.
-I design graphics and tools for understanding, exploration and storytelling.
+I design graphics and build tools for understanding, exploration and storytelling.
 I also make generative art.

+This page is a repository for my data sketches, projects, musings and analysis.

 ----------